bdostumski/insurance/README.md

 In the following sections different functionalities will be described in more details.

 ### Create Account
-This functionality should be accessible only from **public part** of the application.
+This functionality is accessible only from **public part** of the application.

-Implement a page to register user in the system.
-The minimal data to be entered are a valid email address as username and password.
+A user can register in the system.
+The minimal data to be entered are a valid email address and password.

-**Optional functionalities:**
-   - Completion of registration via email confirmation link
+### Completion of registration via email confirmation link
-   - Provide constraints to create safe password
+ After a successful registration, an email is sent to the user for account confirmation.

 ### Simulate Offer
-This functionality should be accessible from **public and private part**.
+This functionality is accessible from **public and private part**.
-Implement a page – **simulation form**, where user should input specific parameters for its car and visualize the amount of expected total premium.
+There is a separate page – **simulation form**, where a user should input specific parameters for their car and visualize the amount of expected total premium.

-Simulation form should contain these business inputs:
+The simulation form contains these business inputs:

   - car (brand and model)
   - cubic capacity